2 Data Manipulation

 4 4 alluvial forest

 When we have a large dataset, we sometimes need to create a subset of the rows/cases.
-First we have to define upon which variable we are going to filter the rows (e.g. Forest type, soil pH…) and which values are acceptable and which are not.
+First, we need to define the variable on which we will filter the rows (e.g., Forest type, soil pH) and determine which values are acceptable and which are not.

 data %>%